xaolanx/hjem-rum/docs/TESTING.md

 configuration is to have a file for each configuration alongside it, which then gets passed to the test VM and gets evaluated with diff.
 You can use other approaches if it's more convenient, that's just a suggestion.

+You will need to import the module itself as well as any dependent modules.
+This is not done automatically as to check for dependency changes and to ensure our table of module dependencies remain up to date.
+If your test requires the importing of modules other than the program being tested, ensure that is noted in [README.md].

 You can also debug your tests through a Python REPL by running: